dmturner/dmturner.co.uk/content/about.md

 I specialise in building easy-to-use CMS powered websites --- with a particular focus on the housing sector --- in order to drive leads and sales for my clients.

 I've been making things appear on the web since 1999 when I took my first steps into web development --- if you can call it that --- by writing a few lines of HTML and making a picture appear in Internet Explorer.
-I can still remember that the image was a monkey from the [Monkey Island](https://en.wikipedia.org/wiki/Monkey_Island_(series)) series of PC games.
+It was an image of a monkey from the [Monkey Island](https://en.wikipedia.org/wiki/Monkey_Island_(series)) series of PC games from the early 90's.
+Many [LucasArts](https://en.wikipedia.org/wiki/LucasArts) inspired fan sites soon followed once I'd figured out how to actually put text and images online ([GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) anyone?).

 In the 20 years since, I've seen scores of web technologies come and go but I continue to strive to keep up-to-date with the many languages, frameworks and codes of good practice that make up the modern web.